cloudyuga/k8s-hard-way/01-Create-Certificates/labs.md

 ### Client and Server Certificates

-In this section you will generate client and server certificates for each Kubernetes component and a client certificate for the Kubernetes `admin` user.
+In this section you will generate client and server certificates for each Kubernetes component and a client certificate for the Kubernetes `admin` INer.

 #### The Admin Client Certificate